mbaumer/us_hep_funding/docs/_states/MS.md

 Cindy Hyde-Smith is the #8 Republican on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
-In the past 8 years, this state has received:
+In the past 9 years, this state has received:
-11 HEP grants, totalling <b> $2,375,000</b>
+12 HEP grants, totalling <b> $2,375,000</b>
 ```
   Year  Institution                  Amount ($)
 ------  -------------------------  ------------
+  2019  University of Mississippi             0
   2018  University of Mississippi       535,000
   2017  University of Mississippi       315,000
   2016  University of Mississippi       382,000